Razat94/learngit/README.md

 # <p align="center"> Git Cheat Sheet </p>
   <p align="center"> A personal cheat sheet that covers basic Git commands and information for reference. </p>
   <p align="center">
-  The following is a compilation of all the useful commands/resources I've found while learning Git.
+  The following is a compilation of all the useful commands/resources/information I've found while learning Git.
-  By no means did I write any of this.
+  This document was created to help better my understanding of Git.
+So please support the official resources provided throughout the document.
   </p>